 - A parent of the person or another individual nominated by a deceased parent

-- An adult with whom the person has lived with for more than six months
+- An adult with whom the person has lived for more than six months

 What are the Duties of a Guardianship in Minnesota?

-According to the State of Minnesota, the guardian has the duty to provide for the person’s “care, comfort, and maintenance needs, including food, clothing, shelter, health care, social and recreational requirements.
+According to the State of Minnesota, the guardian must provide for the person’s “care, comfort, and maintenance needs, including food, clothing, shelter, health care, social and recreational requirements.
 Whenever appropriate, training, education, and habilitation or rehabilitation.”
 Minn.
 Stat. §524.5-313.